galaxygrotesque/ReversiPlusPlus/README.md

 8. You’ll be taken to a new page with your site skin with a `Skin was successfully created.` message.

-    Scroll aaaaall the way down to the bottom where you’ll see these four options:
+    Scroll down to the bottom where you’ll see these four options:

     ![The Skins page, now showing a new skin to select, and a light blue arrow pointing to the skin’s “Use” button.](img/install-08.png)